AndersDeath/diary2/000-current.md

 # 26 Januar - Fritag - Berlin - 493 Tag der Einwanderung

-The day was fully in programming
+The day was fully in programming.
+I didn't do anything else.